pamegeo/poisoned-city-deadly-border-1/readme.md

 ### Fines

-The Baja California Environmental Protection Department (Secretaría de Protección al Ambiente) released documents detailing inspections and fines during 2016 and 2017 in response to a request by The Desert Sun.
+The Baja California Environmental Protection Department (Secretaría de Protección al Ambiente de Baja California, or SPA) released documents detailing inspections and fines during 2016 and 2017 in response to a request by The Desert Sun.

 The documents were reviewed for information including whether a fine was issued or not, the type of business and the type of violation or irregularities described by regulators.